Tunable axial potentials for atom chip waveguides: Examples

-To quantify the effects of the uncontrolled higher order contributions of the field, Fig.~\ref{Fig:harmonicLog} shows a log plot of the difference between the simulated field keeping higher order terms, and an ideal parabola given by $B_{ap} = C^{(0)} + x^2$, where $C^{(0)}$ is found using Eq.~(\ref{eq:Cn_even}) for the two wires spacing's.
-The solid (blue) curve shows the difference in the optimal wire configuration and the dashed (green) curve shows the difference in the low power configuration.
-The low power configuration produces a field that is about an order of magnitude ``less harmonic'' than the wires in the optimal configuration.
+To quantify the effects of the uncontrolled higher-order contributions of the field, Fig.~\ref{Fig:harmonicLog} shows a log plot of the difference between the simulated field keeping higher-order terms, and an ideal parabola given by $B_{ap} = C^{(0)} + x^2$, where $C^{(0)}$ is found using Eq.~(\ref{eq:Cn_even}) for the wire spacings.
+The solid red curve shows the difference in the optimal wire configuration, and the dashed blue curve shows the difference in the low-power configuration.
+The low-power configuration produces a field that is about an order of magnitude ``less harmonic'' than the wires in the optimal configuration.
 However, for sufficiently small atomic clouds, $\sigma_{\parallel}/H < 0.05$, where $\sigma_{\parallel}$ is the axial size of the atomic cloud, both configurations produce potentials that are harmonic to one part in $10^{-9}$.

 To determine the amount of current that needs to be run in each wire of the chip, we need to determine the scaling of the current.
 To make a harmonic trap, with trap frequency $\omega$, the scaling current should be